MANUAL LYMPH DRAINAGE

 Generally, I recommend the 30 minute session for localized or mild issues.
 For more severe problems or conditions that are more systemic (all over the body instead of just in one area), the 60 minute session would be the way to go.
 If if doubt, feel free to message me and I will be happy to direct you to the best session length for your needs.

-For people with chronic issues that need frequent MLD sessions, check out my Lymph Care Club which offers you a way to save money, get regular lymph drainage, and learn self-care techniques for lymph drainage.
+For people with chronic issues that need frequent MLD sessions, check out my packages which offer you a way to save money, get regular lymph drainage, and learn self-care techniques for lymph drainage.